REST (before you have to).

 After you eat a big meal and relax on the couch, your parasympathetic system takes over to digest food and slow everything down.

 These systems in the body are vital for us to survive.
-We depend on our fight-or-flight response to get us out of trouble and respond to danger.
-This was especially helpful to our ancestors who faced great danger regularly.
-Unfortunately our brains haven’t caught up with our modern way of living and even the smallest of stressors like getting stuck in traffic or a difficult email at work can kick our Sympathetic nervous system (SNS) into action.
+We need a balance of both, it’s not a case of one being better than the other, we definitely don’t want to be in a parasympathetic response all of the time.
+The thing is, we are often caught in our ‘fight-or-flight’ response way more than we need to be.
+Our Sympathetic nervous system is crucial or survival and was especially helpful to our ancestors who were often faced with deadly danger.
+But it’s like our brains haven’t caught up with our modern way of living and even the smallest of stressors like getting stuck in traffic or a difficult email at work can kick our Sympathetic nervous system (SNS) into action.
 When our nervous system is constantly stuck in fight or flight it can mean our bodies get stuck in a stress response and contribute to inflammation in the body.
-There are many ways to influence the Parasympathetic nervous system, our PNS or Rest-and-digest state:

 1. Slow, deep breathing or diaphragmatic breathing